Mario Teaches Typing: Retrospective

-The title has received an overall positive retrospective reception years after its release as well.
-In a 2016 retrospective of Mario games on non-Nintendo platforms, Vincent Ingenito praised the title for its use of the Mario franchise and being a capable typing tutor.
-Writing for NPR in 2021, Brittany Vincent noted that the inclusion of a kid-friendly character like Mario in an educational game makes sense now but acknowledged that it was strange at the time.
+In a 2016 IGN retrospective of Mario games on non-Nintendo platforms, Vincent Ingenito praised Mario Teaches Typing for its use of the franchise and being a capable typing tutor.
+Conversely, Eurogamers Johnny Chiodini lambasted the game, calling it a "horrible spin-off" and recommending against it.
+The next year, Innovation & Tech Todays Anthony Elio recommended that players avoid the software citing its ineffectiveness and the frightening Mario head.
+Writing for NPR in 2021, Brittany Vincent noted that the inclusion of a child-friendly character like Mario in an educational game makes sense now but acknowledged that it was strange at the time.
 She commented that one of the strange parts was the "creepy" 3D floating Mario head.
 In 2022, Dalton Norman of Screen Rant praised Interplay for integrating familiar Mario imagery.
 While he stated that Mario Teaches Typing could never be as exciting as a typical Mario game, the presentation was a "fair approximation of Nintendo's signature style".